urbit/examples/foos/readme.md

-# foos
+# `/foos`

-This app records foosball scores (one wins by scoring 10) into its state and then uses them to calculate standings.
-It is very simple, which makes it easy to familiarize yourself with the anatomy of %gall apps.
+This app records foosball scores (one wins by scoring 10) into its state and then uses them to calculate standings on the frontend.

-##how it works and what to pay attention to
+## Overview

-We submit a score on the client which uses urb.js to send JSON to our app with a *mark* of JSON.
-Our JSON mark in `mar` parses the JSON we received to `++json`, hoon's JSON data structure.
-When apps receive data from %gall, they receive it on a `++poke` arm of the corresponding mark.
-Since we are receiving data with a mark of json, it activates our `++poke-json` arm.
+Follow the instructions in the root `readme.md` to get the app up and running in a fake pier.
+Submit a few results through the frontend.
+Try opening another tab and watch multiple clients stay in sync.

-Although `++json` is a hoon data type, it is not one that we can easily manipulate.
-Thus, we have to *reparse* it to other types that are convenient to use.
-This is can be confusing, so pay special attention to it in lines 35-38.
-You can checkout all of the JSON reparsers in 3bD in `zuse.hoon`.
+All of our frontend code lives in `/pub/foos/`.
+The logic is mostly in `/pub/foos/src/main.js`, which is a simple [react](https://facebook.github.io/react/) app.
+We recommend using react when building webpages on top of urbit.
+You'll see why as you get familiar with how transacting data works.

-Once we successfully reparse the result of a game, we store it in state.
-Notice how there are no calls to a database--all we do to change the state is use a `=.` to alter our subject.
-The reason that we are able to do this is that urbit provides single-level store, which eliminates the headache of having to deal with databases.
+Let's briefly trace a request as it goes from your browser to our backend:

-Every time our state changes, our `++peek` arm is activated. `++peek` sends its result to all of the app's subscribers.
-In this case it sends our entire state everytime.
+In `main.js`, when you click 'submit' we end up in the `AddFixture.submit` method.
+If everything validates properly we call `urb.send` with the data from the form.
+This is received in our `core.hook` file by the `++poke-json` arm.
+Here we reparse the json into a `++result` that we store in our state.
+Since we update our state, `++peek` is called automatically (this is a feature of `%gall`), which generates a list of moves to send to our subscribed clients with an updated state.
+On the frontend this is received by the connection we setup with `urb.subscribe`.
+The callback there passes the udpated state to react where our DOM diff is calculated automatically.